OER Identification and Adoption Process

 - Don't be afraid to call in reinforcements here!
 Your Librarians would be happy to help you search or provide suggestions on the best places to look.

-- Price is an important element, but it's not the only thing to consider when evaluating possibilities.
+Price is an important element, but it's not the only thing to consider when evaluating possibilities.
 Quality, accessibility, and flexibility also matter.
-The Open Education Resources Evaluation Rubrics created by ACHIEVE.org can be useful for assessing the quality and relevance of Open Education Resources (OER)
+You can refer to the open textbook review criteria from Open Textbook Library for a list of criteria to consider.

 - Remember, you're not alone!
 Your Academic Excellence and Development team is a great resource for this stage of the process.

-- Select the open option that would best meet the needs of your students.
-(If needed, you can adapt it!)
+Select, organize, adapt, and/or remix the open content that would best meet the needs of your students.